LMU-Seminar-LLMs/AutoTestGen/README.md

     - *max_iter* - maximum number of iterations to run the pipeline - automatically reprompt the model in case the generated tests cannot be compiled or contain errors. *Default: 3*

 ### Test Generation
-Both the prompts and the generated tests will be displayed in the *Chat Window*.
-The user can continue communicating with the API through the *Chat Entry* as in normal chat.
+Both the prompts and the generated tests will be displayed in the *Chat Window*. you can continue communicating with the API through the *Chat Entry* as in normal chat.
 There is also an option to click *Generate Tests* button again for another object to perform [**few-shot learning**](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).
-All the messages in the *chat window* are send together with the new message to the API until the chat is cleared.
+All the messages in the *chat window* are sent together with the new message to the API until the chat is cleared.
 [See Other Features](#other-features)
 All succesfully generated tests will be saved in the database and can be viewed in the *Tests Tree*.
 [See Tests Tree](#tests-tree)

 ### Tests Tree
 Tests Tree displays all the tests in the database for the selected object.
-User can open the tests in a separate window by *double-clicking* on them.
-The user can make changes to the test there and save it to the database by clicking the *Save Changes* button.
+You can open the tests in a separate window by *double-clicking* on them.
+You can make changes to the test there and save it to the database by clicking the *Save Changes* button.
 ![Tests Tree](./assets/teststree.png)
 ***Additional features:***
 - *Load Test State Button* - loads the test state from the database.
-It is useful when the user wants to continue working on the test after closing the application or after manually changing the test file.
-It can also be used to perform [**few-shot learning**] by loading the tests of the method of the same class before generating the tests for the other method.
+It is useful when you want to continue working on the test after closing the application or after manually changing the test file.
+It can also be used to perform **few-shot learning** by loading the tests of the method of the same class before generating the tests for the other method.
 - Right-click menu:
     - *Open Coverage* - opens the coverage report for the selected test.
     - *See Failures* - opens the window with the list of failures for the selected test.